 At Level 6 of the programme, the theme is taken to the next level by placing a strong emphasis on the development of essential professional and leadership skills and management abilities in a collaborative group setting, where sustainability and ethics are woven into the fabric of the project, as well as fostering independent learning.
-The programme aims to build on the knowledge acquired in previous levels and provide a deeper understanding of electrical and electronic engineering, covering topics such as power systems, signal processing and advanced microcontrollers.
+The programme aims to build on the knowledge acquired in previous levels and provide a deeper understanding of electrical and electronic engineering, covering topics such as dynamics, artificial intelligence, signal processing and advanced microcontrollers.

-By the end of Level 6, students should have acquired the skills and knowledge necessary to operate effectively in the professional world of electrical and electronic engineering, as well as the ability to adapt to changing technologies and practices.
 The Individual Project module is a culmination of the technical and academic aspects of the programme, offering students a unique opportunity to apply the knowledge and skills they have acquired during the course in a capstone project.
 This module challenges students to achieve agreed deliverables, while honing their research skills and using technical literature to inform their work.
 Through this experience, students will gain valuable practical experience and demonstrate their ability to synthesise complex information and apply it to real-world problems.
-A Personal Tutorial System is seamlessly incorporated into the curriculum, offering a structured platform for regular and discipline-specific small-group discussions and debates.
-Scheduled tutorial sessions are dedicated to reinforcing the core themes and practices of the programme, thereby enhancing the understanding and application of key concepts.
-These sessions serve as a valuable opportunity for students to deepen their knowledge, engage in thoughtful discussion, and clarify any uncertainties within the context of the curriculum.